American Car and Foundry Company: History

 1904 and 1905 saw ACF build several motor cars and trailers for the London Underground.
 In those two years, ACF also acquired the Southern Car and Foundry (founded 1899 in Memphis, Tennessee), Indianapolis Car and Foundry, and Indianapolis Car Company.

 In 1916, William H. Woodin, formerly president of Jackson and Woodin Manufacturing Company, was promoted to become president of ACF.
 Woodin would later become Secretary of the Treasury under U.S. President Franklin Roosevelt.

 During World War I, ACF produced artillery gun mounts and ammunition, submarine chasers and other boats, railway cars, and other equipment to support the Allies.
 ACF ranked 36th among United States corporations in the value of World War II production contracts.

+In World War 2, ACF produced tanks and bulldozers for the military.
+The Berwick plant constructed over 15,000 tanks between 1940 and 1944.